nuts-foundation/nuts-auth/docs/pages/implementation/nuts-auth.rst

     grant_type=urn%3Aietf%3Aparams%3Aoauth%3Agrant-type%3Ajwt-bearer
     &assertion=eyJhbGciOiJFUzI1NiIsInR5cCI6IkpXVCIsIng1YyI...WSOR9zuNdW_nYHwTDQI4z7pVkUqgdEd-BhA

 the ``grant-type`` is fixed and equals **urn:ietf:params:oauth:grant-type:jwt-bearer**.
 The ``assertion`` is the **bearer token** from the previous paragraph.
-This request must be send over TLS and the sender must use a **client certificate**. `RFC003 <https://nuts-foundation.gitbook.io/drafts/rfc/rfc003-oauth2-authorization>`_ and `RFC008 <https://nuts-foundation.gitbook.io/drafts/rfc/rfc008-certificate-structure>`_ specify the requirements for the client certificate.
+This request must be sent over TLS and the sender must use a **client certificate**. `RFC003 <https://nuts-foundation.gitbook.io/drafts/rfc/rfc003-oauth2-authorization>`_ and `RFC008 <https://nuts-foundation.gitbook.io/drafts/rfc/rfc008-certificate-structure>`_ specify the requirements for the client certificate.
 The Nuts OS implementation contains a convenient endpoint for getting a client certificate signed by the vendor CA:

 .. code-block::